MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 ### 3.1 Integrate the SDK automatically

-> [!NOTE]
-> If you are using [Jest test framework](https://facebook.github.io/jest/) in your application, App Center SDK automatically sets up mocks for App Center modules in jest section of package.json file during installation.
-But due to a bug in the [Yarn package manager](https://yarnpkg.com/en/) this may not always be the case, so you might have to do it manually if you are not using npm.
-Depending on modules you are using add the following to the jest section of package.json file:

-> ```JSON
-> "setupFiles": [
->    "<rootDir>/node_modules/appcenter/test/AppCenterMock.js",
->    "<rootDir>/node_modules/appcenter-analytics/test/AppCenterAnalyticsMock.js",
->    "<rootDir>/node_modules/appcenter-crashes/test/AppCenterCrashesMock.js",
->    "<rootDir>/node_modules/appcenter-push/test/AppCenterPushMock.js"
-> ]
-> ```

 1. Link the plugins to the React Native app by using the react-native link command.

     ```shell